What is the Design Review Panel?

 - Design team presentation to explain the project.

-Note – as the DRP members have had the benefit of receiving and reviewing the plans prior to the meeting, it is not necessary for proponents to provide an exhaustive detailed presentation.
+Note – as the DRP members have received and reviewed the plans prior to the meeting, it is not necessary for proponents to provide an exhaustive detailed presentation.
+Generally, the presentation is expected to be 5-10 minutes in duration.

 - Panel comments and discussion, with opportunity for the proponent to discuss matters directly in response